This LaunchDarkly observability plugin is currently available in Early Access, and APIs are subject to change until a 1.x version is released.

 For more information on session replay configuration, read Configuration for session replay.

-The observability plugins supports the following features.
+The observability plugin supports the following features.
 After the SDK and plugins are initialized, you can access these from within your application:

-After you initialize the SDK and observability plugin, your application automatically starts sending observability data back to LaunchDarkly, including errors and logs.
+After you initialize the SDK and observability plugin, your application automatically starts sending observability data back to LaunchDarkly.
 You can review this information in the LaunchDarkly user interface.
 To learn how, read Observability.